orent2018/payoneer/README.md

 The application should be accessible through the URL:  http://ec2-18-194-132-45.eu-central-1.compute.amazonaws.com/

+Notes:  In order to verify that the service is up a docker-compose file needs to be created with a healthcheck to curl the
+        application at a predefined interval and triggering restarts if the application crashes as well as alerting upon such an issue.

-Notes:  The docker image was run with root user due to an issue that prevented it from running on this centos machine
-        Once the issue is resolved the change to webcounter user (USER webcounter) in the Dockerfile should be uncommented following the security practice of running images as a non root user.
+        The docker image was run with root user due to an issue that prevented it from running on this centos machine Once the issue is resolved the change to webcounter user (USER webcounter) in the Dockerfile should be uncommented following the security practice of running images as a non root user.